utrodus/utrodus/README.md

 - 🔭 I'm currently engaged in Mobile Application Development, working on projects that span Android, iOS, and Cross-Platform development.
 - 🌱 My ongoing learning journey includes diving deeper into Flutter, Kotlin, Swift, and other exciting technologies that spark my interest.
 - 🤓 I have a penchant for conducting mini-research or investigations into things that pique my curiosity, especially within the realm of mobile app development.
-- 🗿 As an early adopter of Flutter, I've been exploring its capabilities for over three years, contributing to its growth and evolution.
+- 🗿 As an early adopter of Flutter, I've been exploring its capabilities for over three years.

 ## Skills